brgordon17/diel-species/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Diel Variation of Five Scleractinian Coral and their Collection in the Field
+# Diel Variation of Five Scleractinian Corals and their Collection in the Field

 <!-- badges: start -->